 Almost every city in Japan has a dish or specialty they can boast about.
-Gujo (郡上), however, is famous not for its cuisine but for its food replicas.
-If you’ve ever been to a Japanese restaurant, you will have seen the plastic foods displayed at the entrance.
-These models are quite convenient for restaurant owners because it allows customers to easily see what kind of food they offer without the problems caused if real food was used.
-It’s no wonder that it’s a billion-yen industry.
+Gujo (郡上), however, is famous not for its cuisine, but for its food replicas.
+If you’ve ever been to a Japanese restaurant, or merely passed one on the way, you will have seen the plastic foods displayed at the entrance.
+Very often you can’t beleive they are plastic!
+These models are quite convenient for restaurant owners because it allows customers to easily see what kind of food they offer and what size, without the problems and waste caused if real food was used.
+And without the replicas, there would probably be a million questions by customers, with most not wanting to enter if they don’t know what they’re getting.
+Sp. it’s no wonder that it’s a billion-yen industry.

-While you can find model food factories elsewhere, Gujo is home to 10.
+While you can find model food factories elsewhere, Gujo is home to 10 of them.
 Gujo, a picturesque town that is also famous for its all-night dancing festival, displays this fact proudly as many stores invite you in to purchase your own model food.

 Looking at plastic food is all well and good, but have you ever wanted to make your own?
 This, too, is possible in Gujo.
 There are numerous places where you can experience this for yourself but the most famous are Sample Village Iwasaki (サンプルビレッジ・いわさき) and Sample Kobo (サンプル工房).
 Sample Village Iwasaki has a much wider selection than Sample Kobo.